dr8co/LiteString/README.md

 #include <lite_string.h>
 // or:
 #include "lite_string.h"
-// Depending on whether the library was installed or not.
+// Depending on the location of the header file.
 ...
 ```